vishishta25mip10039-svg/vish.pythonprojects/README.md

 Mood Tracker – Python Project
 A simple and interactive Python project that allows users to record, store, and review their daily mood.
 This project aims to encourage mental-health awareness by helping users track emotional patterns over time.

-Project Overview
+Project Overview:
-The Mood Tracker is a console-based Python application where users can:
-Log their mood for any date
+The Mood Tracker is a console-based Python application where users can- Log their mood for any date;
-View all past mood entries
+View all past mood entries;
-Store data safely in CSV/JSON
+Store data safely in CSV/JSON;
-Generate mood trend graphs using Matplotlib
+Generate mood trend graphs using Matplotlib;
 This project shows  the use of file handling, functions, modular programming, and basic data visualization.

 Features :